CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/QoS-Commands.md

 ---
 ## nv show qos

-Shows detailed information about the configured buffers, utilization, and DSCP markings.
+Shows detailed information about the configured buffers, utilization, and DSCP markings for QoS.

 ### Version History